 Bonus Tip –

-Because the contributions to you Roth IRA are an after-tax deposit, you can open an account at any time.
+Because the contributions to your Roth IRA are an after-tax deposit, you can open an account at any time.
 I started my Roth when I was just 17 years old and it has been growing ever since.
-The earlier you start the better, to allow for maximum growth.
+The earlier you start, the better to allow for maximum growth.

 Have tips or questions about saving for retirement, let me know in the comment section below.